2. Development and Review

 12. All new schemes may be advertised in the printed University prospectus ‘subject to approval’ after initial proposals have been considered by the relevant Faculty Academic Affairs Committee (FAAC).

 13. In exceptional cases, FAAC may allow other means of marketing ‘subject to approval’.
 This would allow departments to produce printed brochures or display information through departmental webpages or social media.
 This would not however extend to UCAS or the University’s course pages.
-To seek FAAC approval for wider marketing ‘subject to approval’, departments will need to complete an application as part of the Schemapp1 form.
+To seek FAAC approval for wider marketing ‘subject to approval’, departments will need to complete an application as part of the Scheme Development form (SDF).
 FAAC will make its decision based on the following criteria:

 For schemes taught at Aberystwyth:

 (i) At least 75% of the new scheme is already being taught through existing modules;